StarArawn/kayak_ui/kayak_book/src/widgets/state.md

 # }
 ```

-To `KayakContext` this looks something like:
+To `KayakContextRef` this looks something like:

 1. **State 1** - Create a state with value `0` of type `i32` and order `1`
 2. **State 2** - Create a state with value `false` of type `bool` and order `1`